Just intonation

-In music, just intonation or pure intonation is the tuning of musical intervals as whole number ratios (such as 3:2 or 4:3) of frequencies.
-An interval tuned in this way is said to be pure, and is called a just interval.
+In music, just intonation or pure intonation is a tuning system in which the space between notes' frequencies (called intervals) is a whole number ratio.
+Intervals spaced in this way are said to be pure, and are called just intervals.
 Just intervals (and chords created by combining them) consist of tones from a single harmonic series of an implied fundamental.
 For example, in the diagram, if the notes G3 and C4 (labelled 3 and 4) are tuned as members of the harmonic series of the lowest C, their frequencies will be 3 and 4 times the fundamental frequency.
 The interval ratio between C4 and G3 is therefore 4:3, a just fourth.

-In Western musical practice, instruments are rarely tuned using only pure intervals—the desire for different keys to have identical intervals in Western music makes this impractical.
+In Western musical practice, bowed instruments such as violins, violas, cellos, and double basses are tuned using pure fifths or fourths.
+In contrast, keyboard instruments are rarely tuned using only pure intervals—the desire for different keys to have identical intervals in Western music makes this impractical.
 Some instruments of fixed pitch, such as electric pianos, are commonly tuned using equal temperament, in which all intervals other than octaves consist of irrational-number frequency ratios.
 Acoustic pianos are usually tuned with the octaves slightly widened, and thus with no pure intervals at all.

+The phrase "just intonation" is used both to refer to one specific version of a 5-limit diatonic intonation, that is, Ptolemy's intense diatonic, as well to a whole class of tunings which use whole number intervals derived from the harmonic series.
+In this sense, "just intonation" is differentiated from equal temperaments and the "tempered" tunings of the early renaissance and baroque, such as Well temperament, or Meantone temperament.
+Since 5-limit has been the most prevalent just intonation used in western music, western musicians have subsequently tended to consider this scale to be the only version of just intonation.
+In principle, there are an infinite number of possible "just intonations", since the harmonic series is infinite.